codingsoo/nlp2rest/rule_validator/README.md

 Alternatively, you can open the RestTestGen Gradle project with IntelliJ IDEA.
 To run RestTestGen, click the play icon alongside the `main` method of the class `io.resttestgen.core.cli.App`.

 > Warning: make sure that your gradlew file is executable.
 Moreover, some test cases only work with the default OpenAPI specification, so in the case the execution fails due to failed test cases, we recommend to skip tests adding `-x test` to Gradle commands.

+## Currently available testing strategies

+- `NominalAndErrorStrategy`: performs nominal and error testing of the selected REST API.
+- `MassAssignmentSecurityTestingStrategy`: tests the selected REST API for mass assignment vulnerabilities.
+- `NlpStrategy`: enhances the OpenAPI specification of the selected REST API by extracting constraints and example values from textual descriptions in natural language.
+Requires Rule Extraction service to be running at [http://localhost:4000/]().
+Download and deploy the Rule Extractor service from the [NLP2REST repository](https://github.com/codingsoo/nlp2rest/).

 ## Contributing